-- Breastfeed frequently. - Massage your breasts and hand express before and during each feeding in the direction of the milk flow. - Rotate nursing positions to help equally empty all lobes of your breasts. - Apply warm packs or take a hot shower before feeding to help your milk let down. - Apply ice packs for 20 minutes at a time after feeding for severe swelling. - Express a little milk by hand to soften the areola so your baby can latch. - If necessary for comfort, pump your breasts after each feeding until the pressure is relieved. - Take mild pain relievers like ibuprofen or Tylenol. - Wear a well-fitting, supportive bra. - If engorgement has not improved in 24 - 72 hours, call UWIVMC Lactation Services for an outpatient appointment.
+- Breastfeed frequently. - Hand express before each feeding. - Rotate nursing positions to help equally empty all lobes of your breasts. - Apply ice packs for 10 15 minutes at a time after feeding for severe swelling. - Express a little milk by hand to soften the areola so your baby can latch. - If necessary for comfort, pump your breasts after each feeding until the pressure is relieved. - Take mild pain relievers like ibuprofen or acetaminophen (Tylenol).